 1. Give a brief background about yourself and your business?

-Akram Hoque: I have graduated in economics and Masters in Management in my mid-20s, which led to start my career in journalism and teaching.
+Akram Hoque: I graduated in economics and Masters in Management in my mid-20s, which led to the start of my career in journalism and teaching.
 My first job gave me a lot of exposure to the industry, policymaking, and stakeholders in foreign diplomacy.
-In the later half of my career, I worked with India’s leading industry associations such as the Confederation of Indian Industry (CII) and FICCI which gave me further exposure to working with governments, industry, development organizations, and the international community.
-Seeing the challenges that the world community, as well as India, is facing, I wasn’t happy with the latest development and want to see India rise to a truly Socialist, Democratic Secular, Modern, and Prosperous Republic that our Constitution vows for.
+In the latter half of my career, I worked with India’s leading industry associations such as the Confederation of Indian Industry (CII) and FICCI which gave me further exposure to working with governments, industry, development organizations, and the international community.
+Seeing the challenges that the world community, as well as India, is facing, I wasn’t happy with the latest development and want to see India rise to a truly Socialist, Democratic Secular, Modern, and the Prosperous Republic that our Constitution vows for.